theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 	- Known Bug: On 3DS, if a sound has to load while other sounds are playing, all sounds will stop playing until the sound is loaded.
 - If you play any sound from the "Stage," the sound will play as a "Streamed Sound" and will not need to load.
 - Only one "Streamed Sound" can be playing at a time, so this is good for things like background music.
-- [Wii,Gamecube] "Streamed Sound" is not supported.
+- [Wii,GameCube] "Streamed Sound" is not supported.
 Any sounds in "Stage" will load and play like a normal sound.
-- [3DS,Wii,Gamecube] Sounds may fail to load if the length of the sound is too long, or if there's too many sounds loaded at once.
+- [3DS,Wii,GameCube] Sounds may fail to load if the length of the sound is too long, or if there's too many sounds loaded at once.

 ### Framerate